shapeshed/shapeshed.com/content/posts/a_worthwhile_accessibility_guide_for_clients.md

-{
-  "title": "A Worthwhile Accessibility Guide for Clients", "date": "2006-04-05T00:00:00+01:00",
++++
+date = "2006-04-05T00:00:00+01:00"
-  "description": "The PAS 78 Guide has been released by the Disability Rights Commission and is a must for anyone commissioning a website.
-The document gives guidance on how to choose a Design Agency, how to manage the process and how to maintain the site once it is up and running.", "tags": [
+description = "The PAS 78 Guide has been released by the Disability Rights Commission and is a must for anyone commissioning a website.
+The document gives guidance on how to choose a Design Agency, how to manage the process and how to maintain the site once it is up and running." tags = ["Accessibility"] title = "A Worthwhile Accessibility Guide for Clients"

-    "Accessibility"
-  ]
-}
++++
 A [previous journal][1] entry outlines the benefits of building an accessible site and this guide proves that with real figures.

 A presentation given at the launch of the publication gave the following figures on the Legal and General site after it had been made accessible: